VIPL-Audio-Visual-Speech-Understanding/LipNet-PyTorch/README.md

 rm GRID_LIP_160x80_TXT.zip
 ```

-For establishing a dataset by yourself, we provide code of face detection and alignment in `scripts/` folder for reference.
+For establishing a whole lip reading pipeline by yourself, we provide code of face detection and alignment in `scripts/` folder for reference.

 ## Training And Testing